 Yes, you may still vote.
-MCL 64.5 addresses absences of the clerk.
+Section 64.5 of the GLV Act addresses absences of the clerk.
 If the clerk is unable to discharge his/her duties, the council may appoint a trustee, or some other person, to perform the duties of the clerk for the time being.

-Q67 Does the street administrator have to be a councilmember? (or CAN the street administrator be a councilmember?)
+Q67 Does the street administrator have to be a trustee? (or can the street administrator be a trustee?)